 Storing Sensitive Data in External Storage

 You can use the third-party SecureStringStorage script extension that allows storing and reading data from an SH1 encrypted file.
-You can download the extension and see the example of working with it here:
+You can see the example of working with it here:

 Passing Data via Command Line